Deployment

 $> sdf worker unregister <name>

-$> sdf worker list -all
+$> sdf worker shutdown <name>

 $> sdf deploy